 Do not send valuable items such as expensive cameras and jewelry.
 We recommend campers use a disposable camera marked with their name.
-These can be purchased in the camp store.

 Please do not send any personal athletic equipment (water skis, fishing poles, etc.).
 We provide top quality equipment that is sized for our campers.